DaisyChepyegon/Quize-Board/README.md

 # Description

-I used html in creating the page structure and used css in styling the page and used javascript to take the users answers and calculate their score
+I used html in creating the page structure and used css in styling the page and used javascript to take the users answers and calculate their score and return the score as a pop up

 ---
 # How to set up and run the project
 1. Open "Quiz-board" directory on terminal
 2. initialize the project with git )(git init)
 3. Go to github.com and create a new repository
-4 .create a remote repository on your computer using terminal and push your work to github.
+4. create a remote repository on your computer using terminal and push your work to github.
 5. create a branch gh-pages and push the directory once more using gh-pages as the branch.
 6. Go to github click on environment and click to view the website.
 7. Or rather you can click on the link to view the project. :https://github.com/DaisyChepyegon/Quize-Board